The OG of Interior Design: Elsie de Wolfe, who remains an icon to this day as America’s first decorator.

 Elsie de Wolfe was a New Yorker who started a career in acting but ironically gained attention for her extravagant outfits (never trust a designer who is not fashionable btw), allowing her to connect with an influential crowd.

-In 1905 de Wolfe decided to become a professional decorator after decorating her first home.
+In 1905 de Wolfe decided to become a professional after decorating her first home.
 She would issue business cards embellished with her trademark: a wolf-with-nosegay crest.

 That same year a group of powerful New York women organized the city’s first club exclusively for women, The Colony Club.
 Elise was commissioned to decorate.